peterdsharpe/AeroSandbox/README.md

 ### Donating

 If you like this software, please consider donating to support development [via PayPal](https://paypal.me/peterdsharpe) or [GitHub Sponsors](https://github.com/sponsors/peterdsharpe/)!
-I'm a grad student, so every dollar that you donate helps wean me off my diet of instant coffee and microwaved ramen noodles.
+Proceeds will go towards more coffee for the grad students.

 ### Bugs